InfiniteXyy/zoov/README.md

         await something()
         add()
       },
-      // !rxjs is required if you want to use effect
+      // !rxjs is required if you want to use effect, import from 'zoov/utils'
       addAfter: effect<number>((payload$) =>
         payload$.pipe(
           exhaustMap((timeout) => {